-The spire was designed by Ian Ritchie Architects as a Millennium project for the rejuvinated O’Connell Street and there was a certain amount of controversy surrounding its construction.
+The Spire stands on the site of the old Nelson Pillar which was destroyed after an IRA bombing in the 1960s.
+It was designed by Ian Ritchie Architects as a Millennium project for the rejuvenated O’Connell Street and there was a certain amount of controversy surrounding its construction.
 This was mainly because of the cost (4 million Euros) and delay over planning permission which meant construction didn’t actually begin until late 2002.
 It also emerged that cleaning the spire would be a costly exercise too.
 You’ll find that the spire is also known as The Spike locally.

 Other notable landmarks nearby include the attractive GPO building which was the scene of the 1916 Easter Rising and the likeable statue of the Irish union leader Jim Larkin, pictured at the top of the page.